25 Famous Painters Who Shaped the Art World As We Know it

 Tracy Emin is an icon of feminist art.
 Most of her work subverts the expectation that women be chaste, virginal, and motherly.
 Using examples of her own life, she showcases feminine sexuality and humanity in much of her work.

 Her most well-known piece is a sculpture called My Bed.
-It’s a look at a messy bed, which was her safe haven during a four-day bout of depression.
+It’s a look at a messy bed, which was her haven during a four-day battle with depression.
 The dirty, disheveled bed put the artist’s entire life and mental state on display in a way that art had never done before.

 Photo Attribute: Flickr, B, Tracey Emin / Edvard Munch: The Loneliness of the Soul (May-August 2021)